-For purposes of promoting the TTUHSC Anita Thigpen Perry ATP School of Nursing, three advisory councils exist to maintain open communication between students and administration/faculty/staff: The Undergraduate Department Chair's Advisory Council, The Non-Traditional Undergraduate Department Chair's Advisory Council, and the Graduate Department Chairs' Advisory Council.
-Through the Department Advisory Councils, student representatives advise the administration on ways to improve the educational process while enrolled in the ATP School of Nursing.
+For purposes of promoting the TTUHSC School of Nursing, four advisory councils exist to maintain open communication between students and administration/faculty/staff: The Undergraduate Department Chair's Advisory Council, The Non-Traditional Undergraduate Department Chair's Advisory Council, the MSN Department Chairs' Advisory Council and the DNP Department Chair's Advisory Council.
+Through the Department Advisory Councils, student representatives advise the administration on ways to improve the educational process while enrolled in the School of Nursing.
 Student representatives volunteer or are selected by the Department Chairs to serve on the Department Advisory Councils and are expected to represent their fellow students by bringing forth issues of importance to be addressed by the Council.